tutu147/gitskills/readme.txt

+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git tracks ... of files.
-Creating a new branch is quick
+Creating a branch is quick.